Somya-Agrawal-9/AI-Ethics-Deepfake-Research/README.md

 The study was conducted using a structured **15-questionnaire survey** to understand public awareness, risks, and perceptions surrounding deepfake technology.

 ## Objective
-The primary goal of this research was to analyze:
+The primary goal of this research was:

-- Awareness levels about deepfakes
-- Perceived risks and misuse
-- Trust in media and AI
-- Public opinions on regulation, legal frameworks, and ethical considerations
+1. To assess public awareness and understanding of deepfake technology.
+2. To identify the sectors most vulnerable to deepfake manipulations.
+3. To analyse the ethical concerns surrounding the creation and distribution of deepfakes.
+4. To explore the role of AI ethics in responsible content generation.
+5. To evaluate current legal frameworks addressing deepfake misuse.
+6. To suggest ethical guidelines and regulatory approaches for AI-generated media.

 ## Key Findings
 - **76%** of respondents are aware of the term *deepfake*.
 - **88%** have encountered a deepfake video or image at least once.